 In recent years, I have enjoyed coming home to my 1-bedroom apartment and jamming with headphones late into the night without disturbing my neighbors.
 I even did a few studio recordings with the drums (they sound even better than “real” drums on recordings) but never dared to dream of using them for a live performance; I am too much of an acoustic-purist to play e-drums live.

 But here I am in Germany, and no gigs played in the two years since I arrived, there were no bands to play with, yet there is an opportunity at work where I could perform.
 But perform with who??
 Sure, I talked to some other musicians, but I think they shared my view on acoustic drums being the only propper drums for a band.
 And so I was left without buddies to jam with.
 One day I decided, “Judson, you can do this alone.
 After all, Michael Schack can do it, so why can’t you?”
 And so that is what I set out to do: a one-person band drumming extravaganza.

 Now things are about to get interesting!

-- Them: Judson, can we use your drums for all the bands tonight?
+Then came the question: Them: Judson, can we use your drums for all the bands tonight?

 Me: hmmmmmm… well, yes, of course, but are you sure that is a good idea?

-- Them: Well let’s just give it a try
+Them: Well, let’s give it a try

 I am just blown away at the level of musical talent that exists in this company.
 Not to mention the courage it takes to play music in front of all your colleagues.
 The concert featured 8 acts: 6 bands, a DJ, and me.
 Here are some highlight photos from the evening.